 If you’re unsure about what type of hearing protection is right for you, consult a hearing healthcare professional.

-What do decibels mean to individuals with hearing loss?
+What do decibels mean to those with hearing loss?

 Those who’ve already been diagnosed with hearing loss also need to be mindful of decibel levels in their environment.
 It’s all about protecting the hearing you have left.

-- Untreated hearing loss: if you’ve been diagnosed with mild hearing loss but are not yet ready to treat it with hearing devices, conserve the hearing you have left by wearing appropriate hearing protection.
+- Untreated hearing loss: if you’ve been diagnosed with mild hearing loss, conserve the hearing you have left by wearing appropriate hearing protection.
 Untreated hearing loss in individuals who’ve had normal hearing can lead to a variety of other health conditions, such as an increased risk for dementia and depression as well as communication problems at work and home.
 Be proactive in conserving your remaining sense of hearing and resolve to seek treatment if your condition worsens.

 - Hearing aid users: those who wear hearing aids should be mindful of dB levels in their environment, too.
 Hearing aids and other devices amplify sounds in the environment, so your remaining hearing is susceptible to noise-induced hearing loss just like everyone else’s.
 While it might be tempting to turn your devices off thinking that they will serve as protection, guess again.
 Most don’t fit snugly enough in the ear canal to block harmful sound and, when they are turned off, can prevent you from hearing desirable sounds — such as emergency vehicles, concert music, or the sporting announcer.
 Your best bet is to work with your hearing healthcare professional to identify the appropriate hearing protection for the type of activity you’ll be participating in or attending.
 Wearing the proper hearing protection will allow you to wear your hearing devices safely and still hear activity around you.